HomePolitics and Current AffairsThis IAS Arjun Pandian is in habit of scaling heights - first...

 Humble background

-The 33-years old IAS is working as joint commissioner of land revenue, secretary land board and of youth leadership academy with Kerala government.
+The 33-years old IAS is working as joint commissioner of land revenue, secretary land board and director of youth leadership academy with Kerala government.

 Hailing from a humble background, son of plantation workers, Pandian has surmounted many difficulties in life to reach this stage.
 Perhaps he draws energy from struggles he had faced all through his journey to become an IAS.
 His interest in mountaineering developed during his Civil Services' training during which his batch had undertaken a 10-day trek to Roopkund in Uttarakhand.